champyen/bitchain/README.md

 # compilation
 default BC_UNIT is uint64_t,
-if you want to use different unit (uint8_t for example) add '-DBC_UNIT=uint8_t' in your compilation clags
+if you want to use different unit (uint8_t for example), just add '-DBC_UNIT=uint8_t' in your compilation clags

+### Please notice: bitstreams writing by differnt BC_UINT are imcompatible!
+(UNIT is used for concatenatation and file read/write)

+# Bitchain API
 ## Bitstream writing steps
 1. create context by 'bcw_open'
 ```